christophe-rd/fuelinex/notes/fleetingnotes/2024_fleetingnotes.md

 responses to interannual climate variation.
 Limitation: assumes that cues are not locally adapter across species' ranges and may introduce bias based on the local climate sampled.

+### 4 October 2024

+##### Progress towards an interdisciplinary science of plant phenology: building predictions across space, time and species diversity

+To build robust models, critical data is needed beyond temperature.
+Data on soil moisture, humidity, irradiance (diffuse and direct) are necessary for any basic estimates of how phenological cues may vary accross species and latitudes and habitats.
+However, climate factors are intrinsically linked (cloud cover, radiation, precipatation often covary).
+This makes them difficult to separate their effects.

+To estimate how the intraspecific variation in phenology is controlled by phenotypic plasticity vs genotypic adaptation, we can do controlled studies on cues, if conducted across populations. --> links with cookie project

+Common garden studies, where exotic species were planted in Europe have found variations over a month in flowering time across populations taken from latitudinal transects spanning 1200-1800km.

+##### Effects of climate change on alpine plants and their pollinators

+Alpine plant community are simple and comprised mostly of long-lived perrenial herbaceous plants and have a relatively low plant diversity.
+Trees are absent, but in some alpine areas, smaller shrub communities have been expanding and subalpine plants have been migrating up to the detriment of smaller shrubs.
+Therefore, one of the most important consequence of climate change is the reduction of alpine environements in result to the migration of trees and shrubs

+The topographically complex (rough and patchy ) landscapes that characterize alpine ecosystems should be both more resistand and resilient to climate change, as they have greater microhabitat diversity compared to flat and homogeneous habitats.

+Alpine plant communuties are relatively resistant to alien species invasion.
+This might be because of seed dispersal constraints, but also because of low temperature (slow growth), and biotic interactions.

+Snow melt also provides a major source of water at the beginning of the growing season.
+Now, more precipitation falls as rain rather than snow which might cause longer growing season and potentially increased summer drought.
+The warming of the ground is also a cue for plant growth

+Flowering phenology: as snowmelyt dates are advancing, growing seasons are getting longer and flowering phenology is getting earlier.
+This is a major determinant for small plants in alpine environements as they can't start growing until the snow melts.
+In subalpine, few species may begin to grow before the snow is gone.